-All high school graduates from an accredited high school or the equivalent (GED) or possess documentation allowing them to enroll in a college in the U.S. are eligible for admission to Robert Morris University.
+All high school graduates from an accredited high school or the equivalent (GED) or who possess documentation allowing them to enroll in a college in the U.S. are eligible for admission to Robert Morris University.
 All candidates are encouraged to have a personal interview with an admissions representative and tour the campus.

 If you are interested in becoming a student in our School of Graduate Studies, please view our School of Graduate Studies General Admissions Page.

-If you've earned 12 semester hours (18 quarter hours) or more of coursework at another regionally accredited institution of higher learning, you qualify as a transfer student.
+If you've earned 12 semester hours (18 quarter hours) or more of coursework at another accredited institution of higher learning, you qualify as a transfer student.
 In making admission decisions for transfer students, the following materials are required:

 It's also possible that your community college has a special arrangement with Robert Morris University to apply most or all of the credit you've already earned toward your RMU degree.
 Visit the Transfer Students page for more details.